 - 7.4 The investigator must at the outset of their investigation provide a written notice of investigation to the respondent.
-The notice of investigation must: - a) disclose the substance of the allegations against the respondent, and - b) advise of the relevant provisions of the code of conduct that apply to the alleged conduct, and - c) advise of the process to be followed in investigating the matter, and
+The notice of investigation must: - a) disclose the substance of the allegations against the respondent, and - b) advise of the relevant provisions of the code of conduct that apply to the alleged conduct, and - c) advise of the process to be followed in investigating the matter, and - d) advise the respondent of the requirement to maintain confidentiality, and - e) invite the respondent to make a written submission in relation to the matter within a period of not less than 14 days specified by the investigator in the notice, and - f) provide the respondent the opportunity to address the investigator on the matter within such reasonable time specified in the notice. - 7.5 The respondent may, within 7 days of receipt of the notice of investigation, request in writing that the investigator provide them with such further information they consider necessary to assist them to identify the substance of the allegation against them.
+An investigator will only be obliged to provide such information that the investigator considers reasonably necessary for the respondent to identify the substance of the allegation against them. - 7.6 An investigator may at any time prior to issuing a draft report, issue an amended notice of investigation to the respondent in relation to the matter referred to them. - 7.7 Where an investigator issues an amended notice of investigation, they must provide the respondent with a further opportunity to make a written submission

-- d) advise the respondent of the requirement to maintain confidentiality, and - e) invite the respondent to make a written submission in relation to the matter within at least 14 days or such other period specified by the investigator in the notice, and - f) provide the respondent the opportunity to address the investigator on the matter within such reasonable time specified in the notice. - 7.5 The respondent may, within 7 days of receipt of the notice of investigation, request in writing that the investigator provide them with such further information they consider necessary to assist them to identify the substance of the allegation against them.
-An investigator will only be obliged to provide such information that the investigator considers reasonably necessary for the respondent to identify the substance of the allegation against them. - 7.6 An investigator may at any time prior to issuing a draft report, issue an amended notice of investigation to the respondent in relation to the matter referred to them. - 7.7 Where an investigator issues an amended notice of investigation, they must provide the respondent with a further opportunity to make a written submission in response to the amended notice of investigation within at least 14 days or such other period specified by the investigator in the amended notice. - 7.8 The investigator must also, at the outset of their investigation, provide written notice of the investigation to the complainant, the complaints coordinator and the general manager, or in the case of a complaint about the general manager, to the complainant, the complaints coordinator and the mayor.
-The notice must:
+- in response to the amended notice of investigation within a period of not less than 14 days specified by the investigator in the amended notice. - 7.8 The investigator must also, at the outset of their investigation, provide written notice of the investigation to the complainant, the complaints coordinator and the general manager, or in the case of a complaint about the general manager, to the complainant, the complaints coordinator and the mayor.
+The notice must: - a) advise them of the matter the investigator is investigating, and - b) in the case of the notice to the complainant, advise them of the requirement to maintain confidentiality, and - c) invite the complainant to make a written submission in relation to the matter within a period of not less than 14 days specified by the investigator in the notice.